Thenmozhi-Palanisamy/LU-Decomposition/README.md

 2. Print elements of L and u
 3. find v by solving LV=b by forward substitution
-4. find x by solving UX= v by a backward subsitution 5.print array X as the solution
+4. find x by solving UX= v by a backward subsitution
+5. print array X as the solution

 ## Program:
 ```